NCERT Solutions for Social History Class 10 Chapter 4

 Answer: True.

-Question 3: Explain what is meant by proto-industrialisation.
+Explain what is meant by proto-industrialization.

 Discuss